christiansparre/OrleansStarterTemplate/README.md

 # Orleans Starter Template

-A very simple starter template with the projects needed to get started exploring Orleans
+A simple starter template with the projects needed to get started exploring Orleans, Aspire and Azure Container Apps

-NOTE: It uses Orleans 8.0.0 and .NET 8

 ## Install